qingl97/ENSEIRB/README.md

 ENSEIRB
 =======

-Working files all concerning the TDs and projects when I was I ENSEIRB
+Files concerning the studying meterials and exercises codes when I was in ENSEIRB-MATMECA, Bordeaux